infracamp/infracamp/docs/mission/index.md

 container-setups suitable for our needs.

-Our backers provide the manpower to develop open-source infrastructure services properly designed to the needs of our businesses (instead of any businesses).
+Our backers provide the manpower to develop open-source infrastructure services properly designed to the needs of our businesses.

 ## Target group

 We can't provide frameworks for everyone's needs!
 We focus on:

-- (Micro-)Webservices powered by script-languages as Python, PHP, Ruby, JavaScript, etc)
+- (Micro-)Webservices powered by script-languages as Python, PHP, Ruby, JavaScript, etc.
 - container landscape (docker)
 - HTTP based APIs
 - massive hardware-scalability (1 - >100k CPU Cores)